gabbyflabby/Test_Scores/README.md

 As you can see the columns about if the parents have a bachelor degree has more than 10% null values.
 There is a risk that these parents were simply embarassed and therefore did not provide their information, therefore, if we simply drop these nulls we may be introducing some bias to our datasets.
 We concluded it was best to drop these two columns.
 For the rest of the dataset, we simply dropped the rows with null values.

+### Categorical Features

+Besides all of our dummy variables, there were two categorical variables.
+Of these, `raceeth` was made up of string values.
+To be able to work with this data, we created dummy variables for this column.

 ### Outliers